bnidam/Stock-analysis/README.md

 The two sets of code are included at the bottom of this file as OriginalCode and Refactored code.

 ## Results
-Both sets of code include a timer for the processing time that shows in a message box when the run is complete.elow are two images for each code showing the processing time.
+Both sets of code include a timer for the processing time that shows in a message box when the run is complete.
+Below are two images for each code (original first, then refactored) showing the processing time.
 Note that the stock analysis values are identical in all of the images, meaning that the original code and the refactored code produce the same results.
+Original code:
 ![Run Time for 2018 using Original Code 1](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysis.png)
 ![Run Time for 2018 using Original Code 2](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysis2.png)

+Refactored code:
 ![Run Time for 2018 using Refactored Code 1](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysisRefactored.png)
 ![Run Time for 2018 using Refactored Code 2](https://github.com/bnidam/Stock-analysis/blob/main/Resources/2018RunTime_AllStocksAnalysisRefactored2.png)